aubin-tchoi/gonggi/README.md

 You will find here the rules and the implementation of a simulator for a 2-players dice game.

+> Note that this game has nothing to do with the game of gonggi, which is a traditional Korean game.
+>
+> We do not know the actual name of the game implemented here though.

 ## How to play

 - The game is played on a board made of two n x n grids, one for each player.